 -

-Fruit: Berries (blueberries, raspberries, strawberries), apples, pears, citrus fruits - often with low sugar content.
+Fruit: Berries (blueberries, raspberries, strawberries), apples, pears, citrus fruits - often with a low sugar content.
 Rich in antioxidants, vitamins and natural sugar sources.

 -